How to get from Dublin Airport to the City Centre

 December 24th to January 1st the initial fee is €4.20 then €1.80 per km or €0.64 per minute.

 This being said, an average trip from the airport to the city centre of Dublin should cost around €25 - €30.

 FROM DUB - TO HOTELS IN CITY CENTRE

 FROM DUB - LIMERICK

-All taxis can issue a receipt (like a till receipt) stating start and end of journey time, distance traveled, the fare and the extras.
+All taxis can issue a receipt, stating the start and the end of your journey time, the distance travelled, the total price and additional fees.

-Given that the service was excellent, a small tip is normally appreciated by the drivers as a customary gesture.
+If your taxi driver was good, a small tip is normally appreciated as a customary gesture.

 How to get from Dublin airport to the city centre by bus